 The Skywatcher EQ6-R is one of Skywatcher’s newest mounts and is a revision of the excellent Skywatcher NEQ6 mount, a favorite equatorial mount among astrophotographers and visual observers alike.
-The EQ6-R was released in 2017 and is currently one of the most popular mounts for astrophotography at the moment thanks to its new features.
+The EQ6-R was released in 2017 and is currently one of the most popular mounts for astrophotography, thanks to its new features.
 Skywatcher is one of the most well-known brands in the EU and Australia for astronomy equipment.

 You can use the EQ6-R for visual astronomy, as it is a high-quality mount however it would make more sense to use the mount for astrophotography, as that is what it was built in mind for and many of the revisions included are quite helpful for astrophotography.
 In this review, I will go over why in my opinion this is one of the best mounts in recent years, and you will see why this mount has risen to become the new favorite mount among astrophotographers at the EQC6 level price point.